Go to Homepage

 FAST FACTS / Hotel Contact List

 Papua New Guinea’s currency is the kina, with each comprised of 100 toea (pronounced toya).
 Visitors need visas.
-Most nationalities can buy 60-day tourist visas on arrival at the airport (check with your airline or travel agent if in doubt) for Kina100.
-The exchange rate is roughly US$1 = Kina3.
+Several nationalities can avail of visas on arrival at the airport.
+The exchange rate is roughly US$1 = Kina4.1.

 The IDD code for Papua New Guinea is 675, followed by seven-digit numbers with no domestic area codes.
 Telecommunications services (including ATMs and Internet links) are generally good.
-Departure taxes are built into air tickets.
-Jackson's International Airport is 8km from downtown along a mostly good highway.
+Port Moresby's Jacksons International Airport is 8km from downtown along a mostly good highway.
 Major roads are paved and well maintained.
 However, links don’t exist between all major towns so air routes are vital.

 National carrier Air Niugini (www.airniugini.com.pg) has an extensive domestic network.
-Its main international links from Port Moresby are with Australia (Brisbane and Cairns) but services also operate to Singapore, Hong Kong, Manila and Narita.
+Its main international links from Port Moresby are with Australia (Brisbane and Cairns) but services also operate to Singapore, Kuala Lumpur, Hong Kong, Manila and Tokyo.
 Regionally, the carrier flies to Nadi in Fiji and Honiara in the Solomon Islands.
 Travel via Australia offers the most efficient and frequent options into Port Moresby.
-Virgin Blue's international airline Pacific Blue (www.flypacificblue.com) links Brisbane with Port Moresby.
-Another alternative is Airlines PNG (www.apng.com).
-This is a major domestic operator but has added two foreign ports, Brisbane and Cairns.
-The former is served by Boeing 737 jets in an all-business-class, 60-seat configuration at economy prices.
-Unsurprisingly, these flights are extremely popular.
-A third important domestic airline is Airlink (www.airlink.com.pg), based in Madang.
-The schedules of these four carriers make it easy to reach most parts of the country.
-More travel information is available from the Papua New Guinea Tourism Promotion Authority (www.pngtourism.org.pg).
+Pacific Blue (www.flypacificblue.com) links Brisbane with Port Moresby.
+Another alternative is PNG Air (formerly Airlines PNG, pngair.com.pg/).
+This is a major domestic operator with flights from Mt Hagen and Rabaul to Goroka and Lae.
+Madan-based charter operator Airlink closed operations in 2007.
+More travel information is available from the Tourism Promotion Authority (papuanewguinea.travel).

 Hotel rates quoted below include a 10 percent goods-and-services tax.
 Bear in mind that the country’s hotel market is highly competitive, so it’s well worth asking whether any last-minute deep discounts are available.